REB: Reducing Biases in Representation for Industrial Anomaly Detection: Experiments

-When using Res18 as the backbone, DefectMaker alone achieved an Im.AUROC of 76.5, along with 83.9 and 71.1 for the structural and logical classes, respectively, which is inferior to GSAD but outperforms Patchcore.
+The MVTec LOCO AD dataset, a notable creation by Bergmann et al.~\cite{bergmann2022beyond}, represents a significant challenge in anomaly detection.
+To address this, they introduced the GCAD model, which impressively achieved an 83.3\% Im.AUROC.
+This model underwent rigorous testing against a range of established methods, including autoencoders (AE)~\cite{tsai2021autoencoder}, variational autoencoders (VAE)~\cite{an2015variational}, the Variation Model (VM)~\cite{steger2001similarity}, the memory-guided autoencoder (MNAD)~\cite{park2020learning}, SPADE~\cite{cohen2020sub}, and the Student–Teacher (ST) model~\cite{bergmann2020uninformed}.
+Subsequently, SINBAD~\cite{SINBAD} was introduced, which, by employing set features to simulate the distribution of elements in each sample, adeptly identifies anomalies caused by unusual combinations of normal elements, demonstrating superior results on the MVTec LOCO AD dataset.
+The Template-guided Hierarchical Feature Restoration (THFR~\cite{THFR}) method optimizes anomaly detection in images by compressing and restoring hierarchical features through bottleneck compression and template-guided compensation, achieving promising results. \\ In this section, we present a comparative analysis of our approach against other methods in the field, with a specific focus on Patchcore, the method most similar to ours.
+Similar to our experiments on the MVTec dataset, we evaluated our approach in various scenarios, including the use of DefectMaker, LDKNN, and REB, and across different backbones: Resnet18 (Res18), WideResnet50 (WR50), and WideResnet101 (WR101).
+Our analysis not only considers overall performance but also delves into the specific categories of structural and logical anomalies.
+When using Res18 as the backbone, DefectMaker alone achieved an Im.AUROC of 77.5, along with 83.9 and 71.1 for the structural and logical classes, respectively, which is inferior to GSAD and SINBAD but outperforms Patchcore using Res18.
 However, DefectMaker outperforms both of them on structural class.
-Further analysis reveals that DefectMaker's self-supervised training effectively improves the detection performance in the structural anomaly category but leads to a decrease in performance for detecting logical anomalies since DefectMaker is designed to generate to structural anomalies.
-Moreover, when using LDKNN alone, we achieved an average Im.ARUOC of 84.5 (K=45) and 85.2 (Variable K), surpassing the performance of the SOAT method GCAD, which reaffirms the effectiveness of LDKNN in mitigating feature density bias and demonstrate its ability to capture the intricate intra-image distribution.
+Further analysis reveals that DefectMaker's self-supervised training effectively improves the detection performance in the structural anomaly category but leads to a decrease in performance for detecting logical anomalies since DefectMaker is designed to generate structural anomalies.
+Moreover, when using LDKNN alone, we achieved an average Im.ARUOC of 85.4 (K=45) and 86.1 (Variable K), approaching the performance of the SOAT method SINBAD on WR50, which reaffirms the effectiveness of LDKNN in mitigating feature density bias and demonstrates its ability to capture the intricate intra-image distribution.
 Compared to LDKNN, REB achieves better performance in detecting structural anomalies but worse performance in detecting logical anomalies due to the influence of DefectMaker.
-Moreover, we achieves a better result of 87.2 Im.AUROC when using WR50 as the backbone.
-We conducted experiments using WR101 and only showcased the results of LDKNN, considering the expensive training cost and potential negative impact of DefectMaker on the detection of logical anomalies.
-As shown in Table \ref{mvtecloco}, a better result on WR101 with an impressive Im.AUROC score of 88$\%$ is obtained.
+Moreover, we achieve a better result of 88.1 Im.AUROC surpasses all other methods when using WR50 as the backbone.
+We conducted experiments using WR101 and only showcased the results of LDKNN, considering the potential negative impact of DefectMaker on the detection of logical anomalies.
+As shown in Table \ref{mvtecloco}, a better result on WR101 with an impressive Im.AUROC score of 88.8$\%$ is obtained.